 \begin{warning} \marginnote{\dbend} We deviate from the above and use the word apartness and the symbol \({\apart}\) for an irreflexive and symmetric relation, so we do not require it to be cotransitive or tight. \end{warning} The reasons for our choice of terminology and notations are as follows: (i) we wish to reserve \(\neq\) for the negation of equality as in \cite[Section~8.1.2]{TroelstraVanDalen1988}; (ii) the word inequality is confusingly also used in the context of posets to refer to the partial order; and finally, (iii) the word inequality seems to suggest that the negation of the inequality relation is an equivalence relation, but, in the absence of cotransitivity, it need not be.

 Actually, we prove that no apartness on a nontrivial dcpo can be cotransitive or tight unless (weak) excluded middle holds.
-However, there is a natural collection of elements for which the intrinsic apartness is both tight and apartness: the sharp elements (Section~\ref{sec:tightness-cotransitivity-sharpness}).
+However, there is a natural collection of elements for which the intrinsic apartness is both tight and cotransitive: the sharp elements (Section~\ref{sec:tightness-cotransitivity-sharpness}).
 Sharpness is slightly involved in general, but it is easy to understand for algebraic dcpos: an element \(x\) is sharp if and only if for every compact element it is decidable whether it is below \(x\).
 Moreover, the notion is quite natural in many examples.
 For instance, the sharp elements of a powerset are exactly the decidable subsets and the sharp lower reals are precisely the located ones.